ztorres94-appdev/loops-chapter/README.md

 loops_letter_count.rb should count 1 with the input of 'a'

-loops_stop.rb should count 1 with the input of 'a'

 loops_multiples.rb should print the correct multiples from 1 to 10 with the input of '2'

 loops_multiples.rb should print the correct multiples from 1 to 10 with the input of '3'